 The percentage describes the location on the correlation meter (below the Lissajous image) in the Audio application.
-So long as the phase marker (green diamond) does not drop below -30% (in the example setting) for more than a second, the alarm will not occur.
+The alarm does not occur when the phase marker (green diamond) is above -30% (in the example setting) for more than a second.